The formula at a glance

 What’s the point?

-This patented complex increases the skin’s tolerance threshold – regardless of skin type – in order to strengthen its resistance.
+This technology increases the skin's tolerance threshold - whatever its type - to boost its resistance.

 Contributes to Cellular Bioprotection technology.